permitio/permit-cli/README.md

 ## Installation

-Permit CLI can be installed in two ways:
+Permit CLI can be installed in multiple ways:

 ### Using Node.js